sbabic/swupdate/doc/source/encrypted_images.rst

 =====================================

-SWUpdate allows one to symmetrically encrypt update images using the 256 bit AES block cipher in CBC mode.
+SWUpdate allows one to symmetrically encrypt update images using the AES block cipher in CBC mode.
+The following shows encryption with 256 bit key length but you may use other key lengths as well.

 Building an Encrypted SWU Image